 - cd ~/my_project_dir

-Within the project directory, we’ll create a Python virtual environment.
-For the purpose of this tutorial, we’ll call it
+Within the project directory, create a Python virtual environment.
+This tutorial will refer to the environment as

-my_project_env but you should call it something that is relevant to your project.
+my_project_env but, again, you can call it something that is relevant to your project.

 - virtualenv my_project_env